betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 attitude control thrusters during a *burn* to maintain a given attitude or attitude rate and to achieve a given desired velocity change (magnitude and direction).
-The DAP software would also need to affect its controls subject to a number of limitations in the RCS jets and main engine including optimizing RCS propellent use, avoiding gimbal lock as the spacecraft orientation is changed, detecting and avoiding failed on or off RCS jets, minimizing jet thrust durations in certain directions that impinge on spacecraft skin or direct debris at windows
+The DAP software would also need to affect its controls subject to a number of limitations in the RCS jets and main engine including optimizing RCS propellant use, avoiding gimbal lock as the spacecraft orientation is changed, detecting and avoiding failed on or off RCS jets, minimizing jet thrust durations in certain directions that impinge on spacecraft skin or direct debris at windows